Fleetwood Museum

 Fleetwood Museum is a local history and maritime museum in the English seaside town of Fleetwood, Lancashire.
 The museum was originally the town's Customs House and, completed in 1836, was one of the first buildings constructed in Fleetwood.
-Like much of the town it was designed by architect Decimus Burton.
+Like much of the town, it was designed by architect Decimus Burton.
 The building became the local town hall and is now a maritime museum.
 It has been designated a Grade II listed building by Historic England.

 History

-Fleetwood was planned by local landowner Peter Hesketh-Fleetwood who employed Decimus Burton to lay out the town and design many of the buildings.
-Hesketh-Fleetwood intended his town to be a major port and Burton designed the Customs House as one of the first buildings, completed in 1836.
-In 1876 it became the private residence of Alexander Carson, who extended the building to the north, and named it "Wyre Holm"; the customs offices were transferred to another building on the same terrace.
-The building became Fleetwood's Town Hall in 1889.
+Fleetwood was planned by local landowner Peter Hesketh-Fleetwood, who employed Decimus Burton to lay out the town and design many of the buildings.
+Hesketh-Fleetwood intended his town to be a major port, and Burton designed the Customs House as one of the first buildings, completed in 1836.
+In 1876, it became the private residence of Alexander Carson, who extended the building to the north, and named it "Wyre Holm"; the customs offices were transferred to another building on the same terrace.
+The building became Fleetwood Town Hall in 1889.
 The building continued to serve as the meeting place of Fleetwood Urban District Council from its formation in 1894, and remained as such after the area was advanced to the status of municipal borough in 1933, but ceased to be the local seat of government after the formation of the enlarged Wyre Borough Council at Poulton-le-Fylde in 1974.
-It subsequently served as the offices of the Borough Treasurer and the Borough Housing Director of Wyre Borough Council before, for a short time, being occupied by a private school and in 1992, becoming Fleetwood Museum.
+It subsequently served as the offices of the Borough Treasurer and the Borough Housing Director of Wyre Borough Council before, for a short time, being occupied by a private school and, in 1992, becoming Fleetwood Museum.

-On 31 March 1978, Historic England designated the building a Grade II listed building.
+On 31 March 1978, Historic England designated the building Grade II listed.
 The Grade II designation—the lowest of the three grades—is for buildings that are "nationally important and of special interest".